My rating: 4 stars

 There is no place for love or desire.
 But can humans really live without them?
 When Offred is assigned to go to one of the Commanders’ house, the novel gains a new life, since the characters start to interact more and the absurdity of this society is clearer than ever.

 The Handmaid’s Tale is a powerful read that I really recommend.
-However, I would have liked it even more if the story had been told in a way that had enabled the reader to know other points of view, what was difficult to achieve with the story focusing mainly on Offred’s experience.
+However, I would have liked it even more if the story had been told in a way that had enabled the reader to know other points of view, which was difficult to achieve with the story focusing mainly on Offred’s experience.